cdapio/cdap/cdap-docs/tutorials/source/how-to-guides/index.rst

 .. _timeseries-guide: cdap-timeseries-guide.html

 - |timeseries-guide|_ Learn how to **store timeseries data in CDAP Datasets.**

+.. |twitter-ingest-guide| replace:: **Consuming Twitter Data in Realtime:**
+.. _twitter-ingest-guide: cdap-twitter-ingest-guide.html

+- |twitter-ingest-guide|_ Learn how to **consume a live tweets stream in realtime,** one of the common tasks of big data applications that power the social analytics.

 .. |spark-guide| replace:: **Iterative Data Processing with Apache Spark:**